isomerpages/ogp-buildforgood/_get-involved/Join our finale.md

 ### What you can expect
 *   Opening speech by Li Hongyi, Director of OGP
-*   Finale pitches by 13 teams
+*   Finale pitches by our 13 teams
 *   Announcement of 3 winning teams who will receive sponsorships of $10,000 each for product development
 *   Closing speech by Minister Josephine Teo